 I’m exaggerating here, just a little bit.
-But we were able to get a client’s 930 words down to 280 when they expressed concern that their draft was “too wordy.”
+But we were able to get a client’s 930 word count down to 280 when they expressed concern that their draft was “too wordy.”

 Sometimes there are words that don’t really have to be there.
 Saying “at this point in time” hardly ever makes sense.
-First off, it means “now,” which is much shorter.
+Firstly, it means “now,” which is much shorter.
 Second, it is now, isn’t it?
 Usually, you don’t have to specify that you’re saying something now.
-Look at your draft and see if there are some words that aren’t adding to the conversation.
+Look at your draft, see if there are some words that aren’t adding to the conversation, and cut the fluff.

-Sometimes you can use one word in place of three — if it’s the right word.
+Sometimes you can use a single word in place of three — if it’s the right word.
 “Stagnant,” for example, means “not moving, when it should be moving.”
 If it’s taking you a long sentence to explain something, you may need to use more specific vocabulary.

-For example, try not to say “wordy” when you mean “badly designed” or “badly written.”
+For example, try not to say “wordy” when you mean “poorly designed” or “poorly written.”
 Save it (as our insurance company client did) for times when the content’s job could be done with fewer words.